Amund Wichne

-Amund Wichne (born 12 May 1997) is a Norwegian footballer who plays as a goalkeeper for Haugesund.
+Amund Wichne (born 12 May 1997) is a former Norwegian footballer who played as a goalkeeper.
+He is currentley sporting director for Mandalskameratene.

 Career

 Wichne signed for Viking in the summer of 2014.
 In 2016, he was loaned out to Åsane where he would play 4 matches before returning to his parent club.
 He made his league debut for Viking against Molde on 17 September 2017.

 Wichne moved to Start in 2020.
 On 1 March 2022, he terminated his contract with the club.
 The next day, he signed for Jerv.

 In January 2023, he signed for Haugesund on a two-year contract.

 Personal life

 He was born at Rikshospitalet as a part of quadruplets, all boys.
 They grew up in Mandal.
 His brothers Eirik and Torje also became footballers.